shiftstack/dev-install/tools/dsal/README.md

 Utility producing useful configs that can be used to provision nodes.

-To use it you need to install deps:
+To use it you need to install it:
 ```
+cd tools/dsal
-$ sudo pip install -r requirements.txt
+$ pip install .
 ```

-Also make sure to run it from its own directory.
+(You may need to add ~/.local/bin to PATH)

 ### Generating anaconda-ks.cfg

 ```
-./dsal_helper.py anaconda-cfg --disks sda,sdb --boot-disk sda <hostname>
+dsal-helper anaconda-cfg --disks sda,sdb --boot-disk sda <hostname>
 ```

 The file will get created as `anaconda/anaconda-ks-<hostname>`.